 Medical devices or products are intended to improve the health of the patients who receive them.
-It is understandable, then, that there is a unique sense of betrayal that many patients feel after they suffer serious injury caused by these products.
+It is understandable, then, that there is a unique sense of betrayal many patients feel after they suffer a serious injury caused by these defective products and devices.
 Whether you have suffered an injury after receiving an MRI, undergoing a procedure to prevent fatal blood clots, or have undergone some other seemingly beneficial medical care, the pain, suffering, and financial loss of a resulting injury can be devastating to your quality of life.

 When defective products cause serious injury

 The seasoned defective medical device attorneys at Rutter Mills understand the impact that a product- or device-related injury can have.
 We take the time to understand the effect that it has on your life and examine your right to compensation under the circumstances.
 Our team will take a look at your case, regardless of whether the medical product in question was the subject of a recall.
 Our goal is to fight for your well-being while ensuring the general public is not needlessly harmed by the same product.

 Speak with a defective medical device lawyer at Rutter Mills if you have been injured by a medical product.
 Some of the defective medical product claims we are currently accepting cases for include:

 - Roundup Lawsuit

 Does FDA approval mean a medical device is safe?

 It is normal to believe that FDA approval of a medical product or device will ensure safety.
 However, FDA approval is a flawed process – one in which the company itself provides data to show that the product’s benefits outweigh its risks for a certain use.
 This is far different from showing that the product itself is safe.